marlenerinker-401-advanced-javascript/js-401d36-class-43/README.md

 # js-401d36-class-43

-This is a simple full stack TypeScript App.
+This is the backend of a simple full stack TypeScript App.
+It works with js-401d36-class-44 (the front end).

 It's a messaging system that allows a client application to connect to a server via web sockets.